 The non-linear CS approach enables high-quality reconstruction from the undersampled k-space by imposing a sparsity constraint, $\Psi$ to regularize the ill-posed inverse problem.
 The reconstructed image, $\hat{x}$, is obtained by solving the following constrained optimization problem:

-where $\lambda$ is the regularization weight balancing between the data term and the assumed prior.
-Examples to the sparsifying transform $\Psi$ include the total-variation and the wavelet transforms~\cite{cs}.
+Where $\lambda$ is the regularization weight balancing between the data term, and the assumed prior.
+Examples of the sparsifying transform $\Psi$ include the total-variation and the wavelet transforms~\cite{cs}.
 Recently, Jalal et al.~\cite{jalal2021robust} suggested to replace the sparsifying transform $\Psi$ with a DNN-based generative prior.
 Various optimization techniques were developed to address the challenging CS optimization problem~\cite{ye2019compressed}.
-Yet, the high computational complexity and limited ability to overcome image quality degradation at high acceleration rates may interfere clinical utilization~\cite{ye2019compressed}.
+Yet, the high computational complexity and limited ability to overcome image quality degradation at high acceleration rates may interfere with clinical utilization~\cite{ye2019compressed}.

-Recently, DNN-based methods were applied for MRI reconstruction from undersampled data either on the image domain or on the k-space domain.
-In the k-space domain, the goal of these methods is to predict the fully sampled k-space data from the given undersampled k-space data.
+Recently, DNN-based methods were applied for MRI reconstruction from undersampled data.
+In the k-space domain, these methods aim to predict the fully sampled k-space data from the given undersampled k-space data.
 Without loss of generality, the prediction task can be represented as:

 where $F_{\theta}$ denotes the network function and $\theta$ represents the DNN weights.
 Taking a supervised learning approach, the DNN weights $\theta$ are estimated by minimizing the loss between the full k-space data predicted by the DNN, $\widehat{k_{full}}$, from the undersampled data, $k_{us}$, to the corresponding ground truth fully sampled k-space data, $k_{full}$, as follows: